-Price: If you signed up by 8 December, the price is $14.99.
-Next month the price will be $21 (shipping is included).
+Price is $14.99 + $5 for shipping/handling.
+If you live in Florida, you will also have to pay sales tax.
 You may suspend or cancel your subscription at any time.
 Additionally, a portion of their proceeds goes to charity - the current focus is on human trafficking.

 Square Hue has a Facebook, Twitter and Pinterest for you to interact with.
 They are located in Miami, Florida.
-It appears that they only ship in the USA at this time.
+They ship to both the USA & Canada.